Our Review of Bobbie Robinson’s Work at Home Institute

 Quick Summary of Work at Home Institute

-Pros: The program does explain how you'll be making your thousands of dollars each week for doing part-time work.
+The Good: The program does explain how you'll be making your thousands of dollars each week for doing part-time work.
 Supposedly, you'll also have access to a members area and an "Internet expert."

-Cons: The WAHI claims that you'll make a comfortable living just by copying and pasting links, but that simply isn't the way that affiliate marketing works.
+The Bad: The WAHI claims that you'll make a comfortable living just by copying and pasting links, but that simply isn't the way that affiliate marketing works.
 All the customer testimonial photos, as well as Bobbie's photo, are stock photos.
 There is no way you can contact the program's creators.

 Work at Home Institute (WAHI) has been online since 2013 and makes a very bold claim: By following this program, you can quit your job and make a “sizable income” from home.

 What exactly are you doing to make this sizable income?

 From unemployed single mother to millionaire

 First, you get to read about the rags-to-riches story of Bobbie Robinson, a single mother who worked “really hard” and got laid off.
 Luckily, her daughter pushed her to not give up, and “soon after the nightmare began, I discovered the internet.”

 Following along with Bobbie’s story, we learn that she eventually met a man who worked from home.
 This man told her how he managed to work part-time yet make a comfortable living.
 Bobbie applied to whatever site this man was working for, and just three months later, “I now had an easy work at home job that required 4 hours or less per day.”
 Best of all, “I make millions per year…I am able to buy what I want, take long vacations, and give my daughter the life she always deserved…”

 What is this amazing work at home job that makes Bobbie millions per year for part-time work?